 In 1988, the ORS initiated a project to gather data for important ('key') dragonfly sites.
 This was pursued in Devon with a concerted 'Key Sites Survey' in 1995, resulting an Inventory of Key Sites for use by countryside agencies, local authorities and land owners and managers (Smallshire, 1996).
 Sites with recent records of the scarcer species were targeted for surveys, during which breeding evidence was obtained, numbers estimated and the habitat described, generally during two or three visits per site annually.
 Site evaluation methods were established, which now form a national standard.
 Surveys of Key Sites were repeated in 2005/6, producing an increase in the number of sites of national importance (i.e. with healthy breeding populations of Red List species) from eight to 13 and an increase from six to nine confirmed sites of local importance.
-However, these figures likely represent an increase in recording effort and awareness as much as improvements in the fortunes of dragonflies.
+However, these figures likely represented an increase in recording effort and awareness as much as improvements in the fortunes of dragonflies.
 Further concerted recording effort around the county was made for a second national atlas in the years up to 2012, the results being published in Cham et al., 2014.
+In 2024, records for the period since 1987 were analysed for what are now known as Priority Site status.